k0sproject/k0smotron/docs/capi-aws.md

 ---
 ```

-As we are using self-managed infrastructure we need to manually mark the infrastructure ready.
-This can be accomplished using the following command: `kubectl patch AWSCluster k0s-aws-test --type=merge --subresource status --patch 'status: {ready: true}'.`

-After applying the manifests to the management cluster and confirming the infrastructure readiness, allow a few minutes for all components to provision.
 Once complete, your command line should display output similar to this:

 ```shell
 % kubectl get cluster,machine